-Their digestive systems are adapted to coping with a high amount of roughage, although they select the more palatable protein-rich grasses available.
+Their digestive systems are adapted to coping with a high amount of roughage, although they select the more palatable protein-rich grasses when available.

 Because they drink frequently, their droppings are usually wetter than other ruminants, and the pellets tend to deform and stick together in clumps.

-A few weeks after birth, the mother hides the young in a dense thicket or long grass before it joins the herd.
+For a few weeks after birth, the mother hides the young in a dense thicket or long grass before it joins the herd.

 Most claves are born during the summer months in South Africa, while mating occurs during winter.

 Mating can happen during the year at a lower intensity.

 Your waterbuck trophy should have an average shoulder height of around 52 inches, weigh about 550 pounds, and have a Horn Length of approximately 25 – 26 inches.

 The Safari Club International minimum score for a waterbuck is 67.
 This is measured by adding the length of each horn and the circumference of the bases.

 The waterbuck is a very sought-after trophy for many hunters traveling to Africa, with its impressive horns sweeping back and then hooking forward.

 Its sheer size makes it a desirable trophy on many safaris.